 Study 05: God’s Name

 God has a name.

-King Solomon mentioned it in a Proverb by asking, “what is His name and what is His Son’s name, if you can tell?”
+King Solomon mentioned that God has a name in a Proverb by asking, “What is His name and what is His Son’s name, if you can tell?”
 See Proverbs 30:4.

 According to the Encyclopedia Americana, because the form of the letter “J” was not known in any alphabet until the 14th century, the letter “I” was used in its place.
-However, over time the adopted use and pronunciation of God’s name in the English language is Jehovah.
+However, over time the adopted use and pronunciation of God’s name in the English language became Jehovah.

+Study 05: God’s Name